simonkrol/GithubContributions/README.md

 # Github Contribution Reminder

-A python script that sends you an SMS message with the number of contributions you've made that day Also includes a heroku server that when sent a sms containing a github username, responds with the number of contributions.
+A python script that sends you an SMS message with the number of contributions you've made that day Makes use of a server (hosted on Heroku) that when sent a sms, can respond with a Github user's daily and yearly contribution number, as well as their current contribution streak.

 ### Technology
 - Python 3